 Twelve years after the Daily Barometer’s front page feature of Snell Hall’s imminent replacement, development has begun.
 Since obtaining legislative approval in March, strides have been taken towards the relocation of student programs to the Student Experience Center (SEC) from their former home in the structurally unstable Snell Hall.

-The SEC will be home to an assortment of student organizations all differing in cause yet founded in the same illustrious groundwork of student leadership, engagement, and involvement.
+The SEC will be home to an assortment of student programs and departments, all differing in cause yet founded in the same illustrious groundwork of student leadership, engagement, and involvement.
 One of the many groups directing this endeavor is the SEC-Center Space Allocation and Policy Committee (SAPC), which met on April fifth to discuss their continued obligation to space design, occupancy planning and architectural collaboration.

 As specified in the meeting by Eric Alexander, Co-Chair and Director of Student Leadership and Involvement, “It’s easy to come to a table and represent yourself.
 However, when we come into this room we need to start by thinking of community first.”
 As challenging as it may appear, the SEC-SAPC performs nothing short of altruistic, as exhibited by the immense amount of importance placed on community when discussing the creation of a universal design that welcomes every student.